bvanderhoof/gist-embed/README.md

 # gist-embed

-Lightning fast zero dependecy library for embedding gists on your webpage
+Lightning fast zero dependency library for embedding gists on your webpage.

 # FAQ